jill-augustine/jill-augustine.github.io/talks.md

     </ul>
 </div>

+<a id="WITS2021"></a>
+## Women in Technology Spotlight Episode 19
+<p class=lowlight>NB: This interview was recorded in May 2021. <a href="/assets/txt/widscee2021_transcript.txt" target="_blank">(Audio Transcript)</a></p>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SwhHgX5pTn8" name="video_WITS2021" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+In this episode, I had the pleasure to talk to @Jillian Augustine, Ph.D.!
+Jillian Augustine, is a British-Grenadian data scientist living in Vienna, Austria.
+She was born and grew up in West Yorkshire in the north of England whilst also (thankfully) spending many school summer vacations on Carriacou, Grenada.
+Jillian received a Bachelor's degree from the University of Leeds, in the UK during which she also spent time at McGill University, Canada.
+In 2018 she received a doctorate in Molecular Biology from the University of Vienna.
+Since then she has been working in a range of large and mid-sized companies in various AI/digitalization teams and is currently a Senior Data Scientist in the AI Centre of Excellence at Crayon.

 <a id="AustrianAIPodcast2021"></a>
 ## Austrian AI Podcast | Episode 3
 <p class=lowlight>Making the career jump from academia to industry and the intrinsic value of inclusiveness</p>